mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

-means of genetic engineering really prevent one from developing an “impairment” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the modern/postmodern man.
+means of genetic engineering really prevent one from developing an “impairment” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of the various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the modern/postmodern man.
 Davis also points to the Human Genome Project, which is defective in itself, primarily because we cannot claim with full certainty that